See Circle City: Indianapolis Moms Guide to Sunflower Farms

 Spencer Farm – Noblesville

 First on our list of Indianapolis sunflower farms is Spencer Farm.
-Spencer Farm’s sunflower experience will open August 1st!
+Spencer Farm’s sunflower experience will open in early August!
 Check out their Facebook page for updated information daily.
 Spencer Farm plants these sunflowers for you to explore, take pictures, and cut flowers for an additional cost.
 The blooms are estimated to last two to three weeks.

 Their hours are 9:00 am-6:00 pm Monday thru Saturday, 12:00-6:00 pm on Sundays.
 And as always, while you are there, be sure to stop by the farm store for a generous selection of additional produce and sweet treats.